shaik1002/biggitlabbomb/doc/integration/jira/configure.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Jira issues integration
+# Jira issue integration

 DETAILS:
 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-> - Name [updated](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/166555) to Jira issues integration in GitLab 17.6.

-The Jira issues integration connects one or more GitLab projects to a Jira instance.
+The Jira issue integration connects one or more GitLab projects to a Jira instance.
 You can host the Jira instance yourself or in [Jira Cloud](https://www.atlassian.com/migration/assess/why-cloud).
 The supported Jira versions are `6.x`, `7.x`, `8.x`, and `9.x`.